hsiboy/Roland_SP-808_Reverse_Engineering/CompactFlashCards.md

+# Compact Flash

+A collection of notes to discuss compact flash.
+What is it, how does it work etc.

 Compact Flash storage devices can operate in three modes:
 * PC Card Memory Mode
 * PC Card I/O Mode
 * True IDE Mode

 Compact Flash devices must support operation in all three modes, but they only operate in a single mode at any given time.
 The CF card senses (using pin #9) if it's connected to IDE or PCMCIA, and switches modes accordingly. if connected to IDE, it uses "True IDE" mode, and becomes a hardware-level PATA IDE device.